edgarroman/zappa-django-guide/docs/walk_domain.md

 ## Troubleshooting

 Using your own domain name can be one of the most frustrating experiences, especially due to the potential for a long delay while AWS is creating/setting up the necessary components.
-Here we list some of the common errors that you may get when you think everythign is working.
+Here we list some of the common errors that you may get when you think everything is working.

 ### 403 - Forbidden!